end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## RTTTL to Binary (16 bits)

-Copy &amp; paste a valid song in RTTTL format in the <span class="texthighlight1">Command Input</span> section.
+Copy &amp; paste a valid song in RTTTL format in the _Command Input_ section.
 Press the {{% windows-button3d %}}RTTTL 2 Binary (16 bits){{% /windows-button3d %}} button to decode the input RTTTL song and encode the same melody into a binary RTTTL format where each note is encoded into 16 bits.
 The bits definition is already documented in section [RTTTL binary format definition](https://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/#Binary_RTTTL_format_definition) of [AnyRtttl library](https://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) post.
 The [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) library can be used to play the compressed RTTTL data.
 For example, the same RTTTL code for playing *Tetris* theme song:

 ```
 tetris:d=4,o=5,b=160:e6,8b,8c6,8d6,16e6,16d6,8c6,8b,a,8a,